 Remember what I was saying about the small things?
 Well in 2×21 “iFight Shelby Marx”, Spencer is having allergy problems and undergoes an experimental drug therapy.When the doctor brings the pills to him at the apartment (sketchy, I know), Carly leaves Sam and Freddie, walks over to the door, and stands next to Spencer while the doctor gives him the instructions.
 I mean, WIFE MUCH?
 It’s not like the instructions are complicated – take one every day, there might be side effects.
 That’s it.
 But Carly becomes a part of everything in his life.
 And she cares about his suffering.
 And she’s responsible, and she likes to take care of him.
 She’s such a caregiver, it’s just another thing I like about her.
 I just love Carly so much.

-“iFight Shelby Marx”, as I mentioned before in my post on The Boy Who Cried Werewolf, is not one of my favorite episodes.
-It’s extremely plot-driven with almost no character/relationship development even though it’s double-length, and it’s basically an ode to guest star Victoria Justice – who is a gorgeous young lady, there’s no denying that – but what a waste of time.
+“iFight Shelby Marx” is not one of my favorite episodes.
+It’s extremely plot-driven with almost no character/relationship development even though it’s double-length and there would have been plenty of room for it, and it’s basically an ode to guest star Victoria Justice – who is a gorgeous young lady, there’s no denying that – but what a waste of time.
 Plus the entire plot is predicated on a series of misunderstandings, which even this show is usually above doing.When Shelby Marx comes to visit Carly after a video goes viral of Carly joking she could beat the pro-fighter, Carly is terrified.
 Spencer has to drag her downstairs.
 He’s suffering side effects, currently itching, and is covered is anti-itch cream.And I’m not saying the idea of Shelby Marx and Carly fighting turns Spencer on, but this was his response to the discussion:Carly sort of wins the fight.
 It’s a long story, and not particularly interesting.
 But there is a shared victory hug.
 (Not as a fun as a shared victory shower, though.)Against my fervent wishes, this blog entry has become far longer than any blog entry has a right to be, and I’m only halfway done.
 So, it will be split.